ilittlebig/discord-self-bot/README.md

 # Discord AI Bot
-A versatile Discord bot powered by GPT4All for intelligent, responsive, and customizable AI-powered chat interactions.
-The bot can be configured with various prompts and easily adapted for different conversational styles.
+A versatile Discord bot powered by OpenAI for intelligent, customizable, and engaging chat interactions.
+Tailor the bot’s behavior with flexible configuration and personality-driven prompts.

 ## Features
-- **AI-Powered Responses:** Utilizes GPT4All to provide dynamic and engaging chat responses.
+- **AI-Powered Responses:** Uses OpenAI’s GPT models for dynamic, human-like conversations.
-- **Customizable Prompts:** Tailor the bot's personality and behavior through adjustable system prompts.
+- **Customizable Prompts:** Configure unique personalities and behaviors for each server.
-- **Simple Setup:** Streamlined configuration for local environments.
+- **Easy Setup**: Quick installation and straightforward configuration.
+- **Context-Aware Replies**: Replies are based on recent conversation history.
-- **Modular Design:** Easily extendable to add new features or adapt to specific use cases.
+- **Modular and Scalable**: Extend functionality easily or adapt it for specific use cases.

 ## Setup Instructions
 Follow these steps to set up and run the Discord bot: